-The HACCP Plan Form is used to develop a Plant Specific HACCP Plan.
-This plan can serve as a useful guide, however, it is essential that the unique conditions within each facility be considered during the development of the plant specific plan.
+The HACCP Plan Form is used to develop a Plant-Specific HACCP Plan.
+This plan can serve as a useful guide, however, it is essential that the unique conditions within each facility be considered during the development of the plant-specific plan.
 The first three columns on the form are transferred from the CCP Determination Form.
 The fourth column is used to establish critical limits for preventive measures associated with each identified CCP.

-A Critical Limit is defined as a criterion that must be met for each preventive measure associated with a CCP.
+A Critical Limit is defined as the maximum or minimum value to which a physical, biological, or chemical hazard must be controlled at a CCP to prevent, eliminate, or reduce to an acceptable level the occurrence of the identified food safety hazard.
 Each CCP will have one or more preventive measures that must be properly controlled to assure prevention, elimination, or reduction of hazards to acceptable levels.
 Critical Limits may be derived from sources such as regulatory standards and guidelines, literature surveys, experimental studies and subject matter or technical experts.
 The fifth column is used to establish monitoring requirements.

 Monitoring is a planned sequence of observations or measurements to assess whether a CCP is under control and to produce an accurate record for future use in verification.
 Monitoring is essential to food safety management by tracking the HACCP system's operation.
 If monitoring indicates that there is a trend towards loss of control, then action can be taken to bring the process back into control before a deviation occurs.
 Monitoring provides written documentation for use in verification of the HACCP plan.
-All records and documents associated with CCP monitoring must be signed or initialed by the person doing the monitoring.
+All records and documents associated with CCP monitoring must be signed or initialled, dated, and the time recorded by the person doing the monitoring.

 Column six is used to establish corrective actions to be taken when monitoring indicates that there is a deviation from an established critical limit.
-Where there is a deviation from established critical limits, corrective action plans must be in place to: 1) determine the disposition of non-compliant product; 2) fix or correct the cause of non-compliant product to assure that the CCP is under control; and 3) maintain records of the corrective actions that have been taken where there has been a deviation from critical limits.
+Where there is a deviation from established critical limits, corrective action plans must be in place to: 1) determine the disposition of non-compliant product; 2) fix or correct the cause of non-compliant product to assure that the CCP is under control; and 3) maintain records of the corrective actions that have been taken where there has been a deviation from critical limits; and 4) assure that no product that is injurious to health or otherwise adulterated as a result of the deviation enters commerce.
 Because of the variations in CCP's for different processes and the diversity of possible deviations, plant specific corrective actions must be developed for each CCP.
 The actions must demonstrate that the CCP has been brought under control.
-Documentation of the corrective actions taken must be signed by the individual responsible for taking corrective actions.
+Documentation of the corrective actions taken must be signed, dated, and the time of action recorded by the individual responsible for taking corrective actions.